Antibalas: History

+In 2014, the group, along with Daptone label mates Sharon Jones & the Dap-Kings, Charles Bradley, The Sugarman Three, and Saun & Starr performed as the Daptone Super Soul Revue, performing 13 dates in Europe in July and later four nights at the Apollo Theater with additional Daptone artists.

-In 2015, The Antibalas horn section collaborated with The Dap-Kings horn section, Mark Ronson, and Bruno Mars to record Uptown Funk and other tracks from Mark Ronson's 2015 album Uptown Special.
-They also performed Uptown Funk together on Saturday Night Live in November 2014.
+In 2015, the Antibalas horn section collaborated with The Dap-Kings horn section, Mark Ronson, and Bruno Mars to record "Uptown Funk" and other tracks from Ronson's 2015 album Uptown Special.
+They also performed "Uptown Funk" together on Saturday Night Live in November 2014.

+The group also performed a 29-show tour in collaboration with the group Zap Mama at performing arts centers across the US and Canada.

 In 2020, Antibalas released their seventh full-length studio album, entitled Fu Chronicles, on the Daptone label.
-Amayo told NPR's Morning Edition "Since I was a kid, I was always studying martial arts and kung fu was very central [to] everything I did.
+Composed by longtime vocalist Amayo who told NPR's Morning Edition, "Since I was a kid, I was always studying martial arts and kung fu was very central [to] everything I did.
 So when I started playing music, I couldn't imagine not having kung fu as part of that training.
 But then, I wanted to now figure out a way to bring it all together.
 So this album was the first chapter in [which] kung fu meets Afrobeat."

-The band will be on a worldwide tour in support of Fu Chronicles throughout 2020.
+The band's worldwide tour in support of Fu Chronicles began in early 2020. but was interrupted and cancelled because of the COVID-19 pandemic shutdowns.
 Fu Chronicles was nominated in the category of Best Global Music Album for the 63rd Annual Grammy Awards.

+In mid-2021 the band began a formal separation process with Amayo, which was publicly announced in November 2021 once settled.

+Immediately following Amayo's departure, the band resumed touring throughout North America, Mexico, Europe and North Africa, and in May 2023 completed a four-night, eight-show run at the Blue Note Jazz Club in New York, celebrating their 25th anniversary.